giordm10/Song-Guesser/README.md

 # Guess That Song!
+## A little bit about our Game!

+This is our song guessing game!
+During the game players will be able to choose an artist and then they will listen to a song where they can type in a title to try and guess the song.
+If the player is correct they will get a point, otherwise they will not.
+Play one player to try and get on the leaderboard, or play with a friend in 2 player mode to try and beat them.
+If playing with someone that is blind or vison impaired, turn on text to speech mode in settings to have our game talk to you!

 ## This package contains

 game.py - runs main pygame loop

 album_cover_mappings.py - maps song name to associated album cover, used in game.py